Effective: May 6th, 2020

 We collect information about the content you provide, such as the content itself, if the recipient has viewed the content and the metadata that is provided with the content.

-The Service requires us to collect images and other information from your device’s camera and photos.
+The Service requires us to collect images, videos, and other information from your device’s camera and photos.
 We’ll access your camera and photos only after you give us your consent.

 When you use the Service we may collect information about your location.
 With your consent, we may also collect information about your precise location using methods that include GPS, wireless networks, cell towers, Wi-Fi access points, and other sensors, such as gyroscopes, accelerometers, and compasses.